singh-priyanka-06/azurepoc/README.md

      helm create hello-world

 3. Modify the default values.yaml to include your application specifics:
-     File is located at hello-world/values.yaml
+     File is located at /hello-world/values.yaml

 4. Modify default service.yaml to include your application specifics:
-     File is located at hello-world/templates/service.yaml
+     File is located at /hello-world/templates/service.yaml

-2.2 Create a Sample Node.js Application
+2.2 Create a Sample Node.js Application with a postgresql DB
 1. Create a simple Node.js app:
-     Files are located at app/app
+     Files are located at /app/app

+2. Create a PostgreSQL DB and add the details in the index.js file (file located at /app/app)

-2. Create a Dockerfile:
+3. Create a Dockerfile:
-     File is located at app/Dockerfile
+     File is located at /app/Dockerfile

-3. Build and push the Docker image: docker build -t your-docker-repo/hello-world . docker push your-docker-repo/hello-world
+4. Build and push the Docker image: docker build -t your-docker-repo/hello-world . docker push your-docker-repo/hello-world